Trauma-Informed Teaching: A Practical Guide for SchoolsTrauma-Informed Teaching: A Practical Guide for Schools: practical strategies for teachers

 Even well-intentioned schools make predictable errors when implementing trauma-informed practice.

 Failing to address staff wellbeing.
-A school cannot be trauma-informed for pupils if it is not also attentive to the wellbeing of its staff.
+A school cannot be trauma-informed for learners if it is not also attentive to the wellbeing of its staff.
 Vicarious trauma that goes unaddressed damages staff and, ultimately, the quality of care they are able to provide.

 Why Trauma-Informed Teaching Matters: The Impact on Students, Staff & Schools infographic for teachers